Microsoft/azure-docs.pt-pt/articles/hdinsight/r-server/r-server-overview.md

 ---
-title: Introdução aos serviços do ML no Azure HDInsight
+title: Introduction to ML Services on Azure HDInsight
-description: Saiba como usar os serviços do ML no HDInsight para criar aplicativos para análise de Big Data. ms.service: hdinsight
+description: Learn how to use ML Services on HDInsight to create applications for big data analysis. ms.service: hdinsight
 author: hrasheed-msft
 ms.author: hrasheed